Which Of The Following Would Not Affect The Break-even Point

 5. Financing Costs (Sometimes)

 Why Financing Costs May Not Always Matter: The break-even analysis is primarily concerned with operating costs.
 Financing costs are related to how the business is funded, not directly to the costs of producing and selling goods or services.
-However, if the interest expense is substantial and directly linked to the business operations, it may need to be factored in.
+Even so, if the interest expense is substantial and directly linked to the business operations, it may need to be factored in.

 6. Income Tax Rate